 Dissociative disorder not otherwise specified (DDNOS)

-Each of the five types of dissociative response (see pp.4-5) may occur, but the pattern of mix and severity does not fit any of the other dissociative disorders listed above.
+Each of the five types of dissociative response (see What are the different types of dissociative disorder?) may occur, but the pattern of mix and severity does not fit any of the other dissociative disorders listed above.

 If you have a dissociative disorder, you may experience other problems too, e.g. depression, mood swings, anxiety and panic attacks, suicidal thoughts and feelings, self-harm, headaches, hearing voices, sleep disorders, phobias, alcohol and drug abuse, eating disorders, obsessive-compulsive behaviour and various physical health problems.